pattersam/citypulse-etl/docs/report.md

 Converting the longitude and latitude data into human-readable addresses would be particuarly useful for presenting the data in the dashboard for end-users.

-This could be achieved by either appending the existing pipeline or setting up an additional pipeline that uses a web service, like [Google's Reverse Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview#ReverseGeocoding), to convert the longitude and latitude values in to addresses then saves that to the database.
+This could be achieved by either appending the existing pipeline or setting up an additional pipeline that uses a web service, like [Google&#39;s Reverse Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview#ReverseGeocoding), to convert the longitude and latitude values in to addresses then saves that to the database.

 #### Harmonising the cultural and library event datasets